- Brick (Clay)

-- Insulates heat so it doesn’t heat up during hot seasons.
+- Insulates heat so it doesn’t heat up during hot weather.

 - Much heavier compared to other pavers.

-Porcelain is a clay-based material, treated with extremely high temperatures.
-This method fabricates a hard and durable output with a non-porous finish.
-Porcelain pavers can be used both indoors and outdoors but since it has a less-absorbent surface compared to other permeable materials, people practically use for wet areas such as pool decks.
+Porcelain is a clay-based material, treated with extremely high temperatures to create a hard and durable surface with a non-porous finish.
+They can be used both indoors and outdoors and especially ideal for wet areas such as pool decks.

 With the help of modern technology, manufacturers can now produce thicker porcelain pavers with a close resemblance to natural materials like wood, stones, etc.

-- Absorbs less moisture thus, prevents molds and bacteria from building up.
+- Absorbs less moisture preventing molds and bacteria from building up.